quentinsf/icsv2ledger/README.md

 * `debit` is the column which contains debits to the account.
   If your bank represents debits as negative numbers in the credit column, than just set `debit` to be "-1" and icsv2ledger will do the right thing. _Mandatory_
-* `accounts_map` is the file which holds the mapping between the description and the account name to use. _Mandatory_
-* `payees_map` is the file which holds the mapping between the description and the payee to use. _Mandatory_
+* `mapping_file` is the file which holds the mapping between the description and the payee/account names to use. _Mandatory_
 * `skip_lines` is the number of lines to skip from the beginning of the CSV file.
 The default is `1` to skip the CSV header line. _Optional_
 * `cleared_character` is character to mark a transaction as cleared.